Goirigolzarri takes centre stage in Spain's bank rescue

 The bank became BBVA and he was its chief executive from 2001 to 2009, leaving with a 68 million euro package after Chairman Francisco Gonzalez changed the company's statutes to extend his time in the role, effectively blocking Goirigolzarri from the chairmanship.

-Now he will run one of BBVA's biggest competitors on the Spanish retail banking front and his judgement and experience will be at a premium.
+Now he will run one of BBVA's biggest competitors on the Spanish retail banking front and his judgment and experience will be at a premium.

 People who have worked closely with Goirigolzarri say he carefully analyses every option before taking a decision.